brodycj/cordova-sqlite-evplus-legacy-attach-detach-free/README.md

 - Pre-populated openDatabase option (usage described below)
 - FTS3, FTS4, and R-Tree support is tested working OK in this version
 - As described in [this posting](http://brodyspark.blogspot.com/2012/12/cordovaphonegap-sqlite-plugins-offer.html):
-  - Keeps sqlite database in a user data location that is known; can be reconfigured (iOS version); and synchronized to iCloud by default (iOS version; can be disabled as described below).
+  - Keeps sqlite database in a user data location that is known (TBD cannot be reconfigured in this version branch)
   - No 5MB maximum, more information at: http://www.sqlite.org/limits.html

 ## Some apps using this plugin